 - MBIs such as MBSR and MBCT have been shown to consistently reduce anxiety and depression (Hofmann & Gomez, 2017; Key et al., 2017).

 - MBIs have been shown to lead to increased quality of life and lower levels of anxiety and depression in patients with IBD (Hood & Jedel, 2017).

-MBSR (supplementary to care-as-usual) has been shown to be effective in reducing stress levels and improving quality of life in patients with lung cancer (Schellekens et al., 2017).
+- MBSR has been shown to be effective in reducing stress levels and improving quality of life in patients with lung cancer (Schellekens et al., 2017).

-Mindfulness meditation has also been shown to be an effective intervention for women with chronic pain, as it reduces depression symptoms and improves the quality of life (Ball et al., 2017).
+- Mindfulness meditation has been shown to be an effective intervention for women with chronic pain, as it reduces depression symptoms and improves the quality of life (Ball et al., 2017).

 - A study found that as employees became more mindful, their levels of psychological distress decreased (Grégoire & Lachance, 2015).

-A review of yoga practices in school children determined that practicing yoga in a school setting can reduce stress and anxiety (Nanthakumar, 2018).
+- A review found that practicing yoga in a school setting can reduce stress and anxiety (Nanthakumar, 2018).

 - Recent research suggests that MBSR can also increase relationship satisfaction for both people in the relationship (Khaddouma et al., 2017).